 4 IoT Baby Products to Consider Integrating with Your Lifestyle

 Sproutling has created a wearable sleep monitor that helps parents understand their baby’s sleep patterns by measuring heart rate, breathing, and movement.
 Have you ever taken a shower during naptime only to finish bathing to hear a screaming baby?
-This band predicts baby wake up times so you can better take care baby and yourself.
+This band predicts baby wake up times so you can better take care of baby and yourself.

 Home is a baby camera that also tracks motion and reads air quality.
-This information is stored in the cloud and sent to parent’s mobile devices in real time.
+This information is stored in the cloud and sent to parent’s mobile devices in real-time.
 This monitor offers a smoothing nightlight and a two-way microphone for parents to assuage babies without even entering the room.

 Are you concerned about your baby’s growth patterns?
 It can be hard to get and record accurate measurements using a traditional scale.
 Itransition is a digitized changing pad that measures baby weight gain and length all while parents change diapers, unbeknownst to the little one.
 This information is shared with parent’s phones along with daily updates.